thebooleanguy/dictionary-app/README.md

 ### Prerequisites

-- Java 21 (may work with other versions too)
+- Java 21 (should work with other versions too)
-- Maven (only for building)
+- Maven (only if building)

 ### 🚀 Running Without Building